espressif/developer-portal/content/blog/vscode-esp-idf-v1.8.0/index.md

 First, we will briefly talk about the implementation of debug adapters in VS Code and then will move on to the actual Eclipse CDT Debug Adapter.

-### What is a debug adapter in Visual Studio Code ?
+### What is a debug adapter in Visual Studio Code?

 VS Code implements a generic (language-agnostic) _Debugger UI_ that is based on an abstract protocol.
 That protocol was specifically introduced to communicate with debugger backends.
 As debuggers typically use their own long-established protocols, some "adapter" is needed to allow debugger UI to communicate with debugger backends.